 As discussed in Section 3.0.3.3.5.1 (Wires and Cables), under Alternative 2 testing activities, fiber optic cables, guidance wires, and sonobuoy components would be expended in the same areas as Alternative 1, with increases to the number of expended items that would pose an entanglement risk.
 Under Alternative 2, increases in sonobuoy component releases would occur in Northeast, Virginia Capes, Navy Cherry Point, Jacksonville, Key West, and Gulf of Mexico Range Complexes.
-Fiber optic cable releases would increase under Alternative 2 in Virginia Capes Range Complex and Naval Surface Warfare Center

-Panama, while there would be no change in the number or locations of guidance wire releases compared to Alternative 1.
+Fiber optic cable releases would increase under Alternative 2 in Virginia Capes Range Complex and Naval Surface Warfare Center Panama, while there would be no change in the number or locations of guidance wire releases compared to Alternative 1.
 Given the foregoing analysis, however, the impacts would be essentially the same as for Alternative 1.
 Therefore, no long-term or population-level impacts to birds would occur.

-Pursuant to the ESA, the use of wires and cables during training activities as described under Alternative 1 would not affect Bermuda petrels, piping plovers, roseate terns, or red knots, and would have no effect on piping plover critical habitat.
-The Navy will consult with the USFWS as required by Section 7(a)(2) of the ESA in this regard.
+Pursuant to the ESA, the use of wires and cables during testing activities as described under Alternative 1 would have no effect on Bermuda petrels, piping plovers, roseate terns, red knots, Indiana bats, or northern long-eared bats, and would have no effect on piping plover critical habitat.

-3.9.3.5.1.3 Impacts from Wires and Cables under the No Action Alternative

-Impacts from Wires and Cables under the No Action Alternative for Training and Testing Activities
+3.9.3.5.1.3 Impacts from Wires and Cables under the No Action Alternative Impacts from Wires and Cables under the No Action Alternative for Training and Testing Activities